JetBrains/qodana-action/CONTRIBUTING.md

 ## Set up your machine

 Qodana Scan GitHub Action and Qodana for Azure are written in [TypeScript](https://www.typescriptlang.org).
+CircleCI Orb is written in YAML (but utilizes CLI under the hood similar way Qodana for Azure doe).

 Prerequisites: